VisionEval/VisionEval-Docs/docs/04-inputs.md

 ## Inputs by Concept

-This section covers over generalized inputs by concepts shared by all VisionEval models.
+This section covers generalized inputs by concepts shared by all VisionEval models.
 Best practices for inputs by concepts are also discussed.
 To learn about the specific inputs used by each model skip ahead to the following sections:

 * [VERSPM inputs](#verspm-inputs)
 * [VE-State inputs](#vestate-inputs)